-A number of pathways towards cell death are activated in experimental stroke, covering the spectrum from apoptosis to necrosis and involving different
+A number of pathways towards cell death are activated in experimental stroke, covering the spectrum from apoptosis to necrosis and involving different by BMJ.

+BMJ

+Check for updates

+© Author(s) (or their

+employer(s)) 2021.
+No

-© Author(s) (or their employer(s)) 2020.
-No commercial re-use.
-See rights and permissions.
-Published by BMJ.
+commercial re-use.
+See rights

+To cite: Chamorro Á, Lo EH,

+and permissions.
+Published

-To cite: Chamorro Á, Lo EH, Renú A, et al. J Neurol Neurosurg Psychiatry Epub ahead of print: [please include Day Month Year]. doi:10.1136/jnnp-2020-324283
+Renú A, et al. J Neurol Neurosurg Psychiatry

 Table 1 Reasons for failure to translate preclinical promise to clinical trial success Preclinical Clinical Problem Solution Problem Solution Selection bias Randomisation Power Large phase III trials Assessment bias Blind outcome assessment Time window Require early enrolment Power Prespecified sample size Recanalisation Require documented recanalisation Reproducibility Repeat in multiple labs Attrition bias Subject tracking Heterogeneity Broad inclusion criteria Generalisability Repeat in more than one model Relevance and external validity Evaluate in animals with comorbidities of both sexes and after ageing cell types.
 Apoptotic mechanisms can include caspase activation, but at least in experimental stroke appear to be mediated more via mitochondrial damage and translocation of apoptosisinducing factor to the cell nucleus.
-At the other end of the spectrum, a role for ferroptosis/oxytosis as well as for necroptosis has been postulated.
-The initial focus of neuroprotective efforts concerned mostly the rescue of neurons, seen as the cells most vulnerable to both oxygen deprivation,8 as well as the excitotoxicity induced by excessive stimulation of neuronal glutamate receptors.
+At the other end of the spectrum, a role for ferroptosis/oxytosis as well as for necroptosis has been postulated.7 The initial focus of neuroprotective efforts concerned mostly the rescue of neurons, seen as the cells most vulnerable to both oxygen deprivation,8 as well as the excitotoxicity induced by excessive stimulation of neuronal glutamate receptors.
 As a consequence of excitotoxicity and related events, the normally carefully calibrated ion balance of neural cells is disrupted, and ion channels have thus become targets for neuroprotection.
 Another important early event is the loss of glutathione, the major antioxidant defence of neurons.
 The resulting oxidative stress is a major factor in neuronal cell death, and thus early neuroprotective strategies often focused on the use of antioxidants and radical scavengers.
 Despite infarct size reductions in animal models these have generally not translated well to stroke treatment in humans, perhaps due to a combination of low specificity and lack of access to the cells where they were needed most.
-This realisation has in recent years shifted the preclinical focus more towards ramping up the expression of protective antioxidant enzymes, 9 as well as targeting the downstream effector enzymes that are activated by and contribute to propagating oxidative stress such as lipoxygenases, cyclooxygenase and cytochrome P450.10 As in all neuroprotective strategies, timing is critical.
+This realisation has in recent years shifted the preclinical focus more towards ramping up the expression of protective antioxidant enzymes,9 as well as targeting the downstream effector enzymes that are activated by and contribute to propagating oxidative stress such as lipoxygenases, cyclooxygenase and cytochrome P450.10 As in all neuroprotective strategies, timing is critical.